-what's happening on complaints about unauthorised overdraft charges?
+what's happened with complaints about unauthorised overdraft charges?

 The Financial Ombudsman Service - and courts across the country - put individual complaints about unauthorised overdraft charges on hold, while waiting for an important legal "test case".

-The Financial Services Authority (FSA) also agreed that banks could suspend their work on complaints about these charges, until the "test case" decision was made.
+The previous financial services regulator, the Financial Services Authority (FSA) also agreed that banks could suspend their work on complaints about these charges, until the "test case" decision was made.

-The Supreme Court issued its decision on the "test case" [summary in PDF format] on 25 November 2009.
+The Supreme Court issued its decision on the "test case" on 25 November 2009.
 The Court made a unanimous ruling on the issues on which the Office of Fair Trading (OFT) had sought a decision.

 The Court ruled that the fairness of unauthorised overdraft charges could not be challenged on the basis proposed by the OFT.
 The OFT has since announced that it will not make a further legal challenge on any new grounds.